yousean-ai/UGS/Raspberry-Pi.md

 ```

 ## Building on Raspberry Pi
-Building UGS on a Raspberry Pi is slooow but can be done.
+Building UGS on a Raspberry Pi is slow but is possible.
+But there is a limitation in the pendant UI module build script which can't be built on Raspberry Pi and needs to be disabled.
+Follow the instructions as follows.

 ### Install Java and Maven
 Then we need to install Java, run these commands from the terminal: